Community Paramedicine

 Mobile Integrated Healthcare

-Although Emergency Medical Services has evolved, its historical and primary role as an emergency medical response system has not changed significantly.
-However, EMS is now more closely integrated into health systems and roles have evolved.
-Community Paramedics working within the Mobile Integrated Healthcare (MIH) model provide new opportunities for patients.
+Emergency Medical Services has evolved, however its historical and primary role as an emergency medical response system has not changed significantly.
+Today, EMS is more closely integrated into health systems , roles have evolved, and Community Paramedics provide new opportunities for patients.

-OhioHealth Emergency Medical Services has been a leader in defining the role of Community Paramedics and their effect on patient care.
-We work closely with health care and EMS organizations to facilitate care management, identify patient resources, assist in the development and operations of community paramedicine programs, and provide resources for community paramedic teams.
+OhioHealth Emergency Medical Services has been a leader in defining the role of Community Paramedics and studying their impact on patient care and outcomes.
+We work closely with health care, EMS, and community organizations to facilitate care management, access health care and community resources, assist in the development and operations of community paramedicine programs, and provide resources for community paramedic teams.

 What We Do

-OhioHealth EMS works with health care teams and community services to facilitate patient care.
 We make connections, accelerate communications, bridge gaps, and improve care between the patient, their caregivers, health care services, and community resources.
-Our Community Paramedic team provides direct services and also coordinates care with other community paramedic teams in the region.
+Our Community Paramedic team provides direct services and also coordinates care with others.

 Community Paramedics help patients…